KevinKTK/med-ip-forge/README.md

 yarn dev
 ```

 This will start the development server.
-Open your browser and navigate to `http://localhost:5173` (or the port indicated in your terminal).
+Open your browser and navigate to `http://localhost:8080` (or the port indicated in your terminal).

 ## Technologies Used

 - **Frontend**: React, TypeScript, Tailwind CSS
-- **Blockchain Integration**: Story Protocol SDK, Wagmi, Viem
+- **Blockchain Integration**: Story Protocol SDK, Wagmi, Viem, Smart Contracts (ABIs)
 - **Database**: Supabase (PostgreSQL)
 - **UI Components**: Shadcn UI